WesleyCharlesBlake/parity-eth/README.md

 - [ ] Configure multiple nodes to join
 - [ ] SSL certificates on all enpoints
 - [ ] Configure the parity service for correct use cases (ie mining etc)
+- [ ] Publish the Terraform module to the terraform module registry
+- [ ] semantic version and release on the repo (goes with publishing TF versions)
+- [ ] Automate the build infra terraform as well